 We had the spring to ourselves for almost an hour until a rowboat of fishers came by and decided to stop.
-As quickly as we took off our wet bathing suits, we toweled off and put on our warm, dry layers to allow the group their privacy.
+As quickly as we took off our wet bathing suits, we toweled off and put on our warm, dry layers to give the group their privacy.

 Our soak was wonderful and relaxing on the chilly, gray day.
-It was so enjoyable that I came back for a second time, and brought even more friends with me!
+It was so enjoyable that I came back for a second time and brought even more friends with me!

 Labor Day 2019:

 Initially, John and I stayed on the gated road, but after about a mile of walking, we checked our location and realized we had passed the spring.
-We retraced our steps and arrived back at the car and campsite, and soon found that we had missed a sign marking the correct route down to the hot spring.
+We retraced our steps and arrived back at the car and campsite and soon found that we had missed a sign marking the correct route down to the hot spring.

 There were two other people in the pool when we arrived, but that didn’t stop our friends from joining them in the water.
-It wasn’t as hot as it had been the first time, but in the midsummer heat, it was nice enough to stay until our fingers got pruney.
+It wasn’t as hot as it had been the first time, but in the midsummer heat, it was nice enough to stay until our fingers were pruney.

-Another few people who’d been at the Billy Strings concert in Steamboat showed up for a soak bringing the count to eight people and two dogs.
+A few people who’d been at the Billy Strings concert in Steamboat showed up for a soak bringing the count to eight people and two dogs.
 As our group decided to get on the road and wrap up our weekends, a boat full of fishers anchored off to keep the pool full and lively.

 Talkin' 'bout Tacos: